liffiton/Gen-Ed/README.md

 OPENAI_API_KEY=[your OpenAI API key]
 ```

+*Optionally*, if you want to allow logins from 3rd party authentication
-Optionally, set any of the following pairs with IDs/secrets obtained from
+providers, set any of the following pairs with IDs/secrets obtained from
-registering your application with the given authentication provider:
+registering your application with the given provider:

 ```
 GOOGLE_CLIENT_ID=[...]